tolauwae/phd-thesis/src/latch/latch.typ

 We will go over the steps shown in @fig:overview in the order they are executed by #latch.
-Running a test suite is initiated by the interpreter, which takes the test suite specification #circled[1], and schedules the #strong[scenarios] #circled[2].
+Running a test suite is initiated by the interpreter, which takes the test suite specification #circled[1], and schedules the #emph[scenarios] #circled[2].
 Since the example test suite in @lst.suite only contains a single test scenario, the multiplication test, with a single step---the scheduling is not relevant in this case.
 In real test suites, the order in which tests are run is important, it can help detect failing tests early, or minimize expensive setup steps.
-When the interpreter selects a test to be executed, it will instruct the test execution platform #circled[3] to first upload the #strong[software under test], and subsequently sends the instructions of the scenario to the #strong[test instrumentation platform] #circled[4].
+When the interpreter selects a test to be executed, it will instruct the test execution platform #circled[3] to first upload the #emph[software under test], and subsequently sends the instructions of the scenario to the #emph[test instrumentation platform] #circled[4].
 In the case of our example, #latch compiles the #emph[multiplication.ts] file and uploads it to the ESP32 device that is connected to the USB port.
 Once this step is completed, #latch sends the invoke instruction to the testee, which will execute the #emph[mul] function with the supplied arguments.

-Aside from forwarding instructions to the test instrumentation platform, the tester can also perform custom actions to control the #strong[environment] #circled[5].
+Aside from forwarding instructions to the test instrumentation platform, the tester can also perform custom actions to control the #emph[environment] #circled[5].
 For instance, these actions can control hardware peripherals, such as sensors and buttons, that interact with the constrained testee #circled[6] during the test.

 @lst.action shows how a step might send an MQTT message to a server as an example of an action that acts on the environment.